eltociear/duckstation/README.md

 ### Windows

 DuckStation **requires** Windows 10/11, specifically version 1809 or newer.
 If you are still using Windows 7/8/8.1, DuckStation **will not run** on your operating system.
 Running these operating systems in 2023 should be considered a security risk, and I would recommend updating to something which receives vendor support.
 If you must use an older operating system, [v0.1-5624](https://github.com/stenzek/duckstation/releases/tag/v0.1-5624) is the last version which will run.
-But do not expect to recieve any assistance, these builds are no longer supported.
+But do not expect to receive any assistance, these builds are no longer supported.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download the Windows x64 build.
 This is a zip archive containing the prebuilt binary.